jacksongoode/meet-in-space/README.md

 6.14.13
 ```

-## 3. Clone this repo via git, update & install
+## 3. Clone this repo via git, update, and install 🤖

-⚠️ Do **not** run build commands as the root user.
-Run all commands as a normal user.
+⚠️ Do **not** run build commands as the root user but as a normal user (no sudo).

 ```
 cd ~